 Brother, Silver Reed, and Juki were alone among the Japanese manufacturers, I think, in adapting IBM’s “golf ball” technology as an alternative to the daisy wheel.

-NEC and Panasonic dabbled briefly with print thimbles, and IBM were happy to deny the daisy wheel electronic typewriter its existence (for several years), clinging onto their Selectrics for as long as was humanly possible (and profitable).
+NEC and Panasonic dabbled briefly with print thimbles, and IBM were happy to deny the daisy wheel electronic typewriter its existence (for several years, despite developing their own daisy wheel printers as early as 1977), clinging onto their Selectrics for as long as was humanly possible (and profitable).

 The First Element